 - Allow pumpin tarts to slightly cool before removing from shells.

 - Garnish with a dollop of whipped cream and cinnamon if desired.

-Here are a few things that will help you make these tarts quickly while ensuring they look beautiful!
+Here are a few things that will help you make your pumpkin tarts quickly while ensuring they look beautiful!

 - A tart mold or muffin tin.
 I love this silicone mini muffin tin and I used these tart shells from Amazon.

 - Ice cream scoop.
 A mini ice cream scoop making filling your tart shells fast and clean!
 This one is my favorite.

 - Mini food processor.
 I have this one which I use to QUICKLY puree things like the pecans we use in this recipe.

 - Piping Tip.
 If you want to pipe whipped cream on your pumpkin tarts, this tip is a good one!

 Easy Whipped Cream

 Homemade whipped cream is the easiest and most delicious thing in the world!